If you’re in the UK on the Start up route, you may want to switch into the Innovator Founder route as a longer term option to remain in Britain.

 How much does it cost to switch from the Start up to Innovator Founder visa?

-The fee to apply for a visa on the Innovator Founder route is £1,292.
+The fee to apply to switch your visa in the UK to the Innovator Founder route is £1,486 per person.
 This is in addition to a £1,000 fee (excluding VAT), payable to the (legacy) endorsing body for an endorsement letter in support of your application to switch from your old route to the new route.

-You will also be liable to pay an immigration health surcharge at a cost of £624 per year of stay, where this will enable you to continue to access the UK’s National Health Service.
+You will also be liable to pay the immigration health surcharge at a cost of £1,035 per year of stay, where this will enable you to continue to access the UK’s National Health Service.

 How long does it take to switch from Start up to Innovator Founder visa?